matrixinfer-ai/kthena/README.md

 ## Getting Started

-Get up and running with MatrixInfer in minutes.
-This [guide](./docs/matrixinfer/docs/getting-started/quick-start.md) will walk you through installing the platform and deploying your first LLM model.
+Get up and running with Kthena in minutes.
+This [guide](docs/kthena/docs/getting-started/quick-start.md) will walk you through installing the platform and deploying your first LLM model.

 ## Community

-MatrixInfer is an open source project that welcomes contributions from developers, platform engineers, and AI practitioners.
+Kthena is an open source project that welcomes contributions from developers, platform engineers, and AI practitioners.

 **Get Involved:**
-- **Issues**: Report bugs and request features on [GitHub Issues](https://github.com/matrixinfer-ai/matrixinfer/issues)
+- **Issues**: Report bugs and request features on [GitHub Issues](https://github.com/volcano-sh/kthena/issues)
-- **Discussions**: Join conversations on [GitHub Discussions](https://github.com/matrixinfer-ai/matrixinfer/discussions)
+- **Discussions**: Join conversations on [GitHub Discussions](https://github.com/volcano-sh/kthena/discussions)
 - **Documentation**: Help improve guides and examples

 ## Contributing